 Whether you are looking for a comforting bowl of homemade soup or need a gluten-free substitute for condensed cream of chicken soup, this quick and easy recipe is versatile and delicious!

 Many recipes call for condensed soup as a shortcut for flavor and ease.
 When cooking gluten-free, finding GF replacements can be tricky.
-Now all you need is 10 minutes and you’ll have an easy substitute to use in casseroles, gluten-free chicken pot pie, sauces, chicken stroganoff, crockpot recipes, and more!
+Now all you need is 10 minutes and you’ll have an easy substitute to use in your favorite casseroles, like cheesy gluten-free funeral potatoes, crockpot recipes, homemade gluten-free chicken pot pie, sauces, and more!

 You may be wondering if condensed canned cream of chicken soup, like Campbell’s, is gluten-free.
 Unfortunately it is not because it contains wheat starch for thickening.
 According to the Campbell’s website, none of their canned soups are gluten-free.